Overview – Knowledge from Reason

 Descartes builds on these clear and distinct ideas via deduction.
 He gives several arguments for the existence of God using intuition and deduction:

-His ontological and cosmological arguments are covered in the metaphysics of God module.
+Descartes’ ontological and cosmological arguments are covered in the metaphysics of God module, so we’ll just cover his trademark argument here:

 1. I have the concept of God